Machine Learning Decoding of Circuit-Level Noise for Bivariate Bicycle Codes: Main

-In this work, we begin to address the challenges associated with ML decoding of QLDPC codes by training a recurrent, transformer-based ML decoder for the bivariate bicycle (BB) codes introduced in~\cite{bravyi2024highthreshold}.
-Specifically, we focus on addressing circuit-level noise through introduction of three advances to ML QLDPC decoding: \begin{itemize} \item extending to quantum codes the use of code-aware self-attention, originally proposed for classical codes~\cite{choukroun2022error}, to accelerate ML decoder training and increase decoder robustness; \item employing a recurrent neural network architecture~\cite{bausch2024learning} to improve trainability through reduction of the input size per model iteration; and \item choosing a conditional probability distribution as the model output, following~\cite{cao2023qecgpt}, to allow the ML decoder to (ideally) approximate a maximum likelihood decoder without requiring an exponentially large number of output classes, via autoregressive prediction of whether or not errors that anti-commute with the measured logical operators have occurred in the circuit. \end{itemize}
+In this work, we provide an initial data point in space of generative model architectures for decoding circuit-level noise on QLDPC codes by training a recurrent, transformer-based ML decoder for the bivariate bicycle (BB) codes introduced in~\cite{bravyi2024highthreshold}.
+Specifically, we focus on addressing circuit-level noise through introduction of three advances to ML QLDPC decoding: \begin{itemize} \item extending to quantum codes the use of code-aware self-attention, originally proposed for classical codes~\cite{choukroun2022error}, to accelerate ML decoder training and increase decoder robustness;

+\item employing a recurrent neural network architecture~\cite{bausch2024learning} to improve trainability through reduction of the input size per model iteration; and

+\item choosing a conditional probability distribution as the model output, following~\cite{cao2023qecgpt}, to allow the ML decoder to (ideally) approximate a maximum likelihood decoder without requiring an exponentially large number of output classes, via autoregressive prediction of whether or not errors that anti-commute with the measured logical operators have occurred in the circuit. \end{itemize}

 Comparing our ML decoder with a specific benchmark BP-OSD code for circuit-level noise decoding, on the \([[72,12,6]]\) BB code, our model outperforms the benchmark both in terms of logical error rate and worst-case runtime, with the caveat that BP-OSD was run on a CPU, and the ML decoder was run on a GPU.
+There is also still a large gap between the ML decoder and a most-likely error decoder on this code, suggesting additional room for improvement for the ML decoder.
 On the \([[144,12,12]]\) code, our model achieves similar logical error rates to the benchmark for physical error rates slightly below psuedo-threshold, although BP-OSD begins to obtain much better logical error rates further below psuedo-threshold.
+Our results serve as an initial baseline for future ML decoders on QLDPC codes to compare against, and provide evidence that ML decoders can be useful on small QLDPC codes; however it appears that further architecture and/or training improvements are required in order to obtain desired logical error rates on larger codes.

 These results are presented below, beginning with a review of prior work in ML decoders (Section~\ref{subsec:prior}), followed by the comparison scenario and model performance results (Section~\ref{sec:model-performance}) and an outlook discussion (Section~\ref{subsec:discussion}).
 Details about the methods employed, including background on stabilizer codes, transformers, and the specification of the decoding task, are presented in Section~\ref{sec:methods}, together with our model architecture, the code-aware self-attention mechanism, our training methodology, and our experimental procedure.
 We include further details about the model architecture in appendix~\ref{sec:model-arch-deta}, and specific model and training hyperparemeters in appendix~\ref{sec:training-details}.